Finding Her Way Back: Kasondra’s Story

 What Community Makes Possible

-When asked what she’d want people to know about supporting The Here & Now Project, Kasondra speaks from her lived experience:
+When asked what she’d want people to know about supporting The Here & Now Project, Kasondra draws from her own experience:

 “Your support turns into motivation.
 Into someone finally feeling confident enough to leave the house.
 For some, it’s feeling ‘whole’ again.
 That’s what it did for me.”

-The community she’s found here holds a wide range of experiences: people born with mobility disabilities, people whose lives changed unexpectedly from injury or illness, people whose injuries came from self-harm or medical events, and everything in between.
-No one’s story is too similar or too different to belong.
+The community Kasondra found holds a wide range of experiences: people born with mobility disabilities, people whose lives changed unexpectedly from injury or illness, people whose injuries came from self-harm or medical events, and everything in between.
+No story is too similar or too different to belong.

-And for someone who might still be in the dark place she once knew, she offers one message: “You’re not alone.
-You don’t know it until it sinks in—but it’s true.”
+And for anyone who might still be in the dark place she once knew, she offers one message: “You’re not alone.
+You don’t know it until it sinks in —but it’s true.”

 Sometimes all it takes is showing up once for that truth to click.